Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: Proof of the main theorem

 \begin{prop} In the fourth \qu $Q_4$, the contributions from the second term of the horizontal recurrence identities in \PTwo cancel those from the third term of the vertical identities in \PTwo

 where

 \end{prop}

-To prove Proposition~\ref{P:Q4_2ndh_3rdv} we would like to express the \emph{inner sum} w.r.t.\@ $t$ in $\btwo_{i,j}^{3v}$ in two parts, a simple closed form term and a second correction sum, as we did for the third \qu $Q_3$.
+To prove Proposition~\ref{P:Q4_2ndh_3rdv} we would like to express the \emph{inner sum} \wrt $t$ in $\btwo_{i,j}^{3v}$ in two parts, a simple closed form term and a second correction sum, as we did for the third \qu $Q_3$.
 Unlike the third \qu, the correction term is for $j'>i$.

-Below we first make this transform for the inner sum of $\btwo_{i,j}^{3v}$. \begin{lemma}[Transform of the inner sum] The inner sum of $\btwo_{i,j}^{3v}$ w.r.t.\@ $t$ can be rewritten as
+Below we first make this transform for the inner sum of $\btwo_{i,j}^{3v}$. \begin{lemma}[Transform of the inner sum] The inner sum of $\btwo_{i,j}^{3v}$ \wrt $t$ can be rewritten as

 \end{lemma}

 \begin{proof} Use the following changes of variables on Eq.~\eqref{E:Q3_sum_t_corr}:

 \end{proof}